Harry Potter: Supplementary works

 Rowling's website Pottermore was launched in 2012.
 Pottermore allows users to be sorted, be chosen by their wand and play various minigames.
 The main purpose of the website was to allow the user to journey through the story with access to content not revealed by JK Rowling previously, with over 18,000 words of additional content.
-The site was redesigned in 2015 as Wizardingworld.com and it mainly focuses on the information already available, rather than exploration.
+The site was redesigned in 2015 as WizardingWorld and it mainly focuses on the information already available, rather than exploration.